How to Improve Fascia Health: Exercises, Diet, and Release Techniques

 - Chiropractic vibration massagers can also help release fascia.

-- Human Garage is another bodywork program that stretches the fascia and helps alignment https://www.youtube.com/@HumanGarage
+- Human Garage—another bodywork program that stretches the fascia and helps alignment

-- Yin yoga –I don't have any favorite teachers or links.
-You won't break a sweat doing this style of yoga, which focuses on stretching the fascia with long, gentle, sustained holds.
-This is opposite to flow styles of yoga that stretch the muscles and make you sweat.
+- Yin yoga—You won't break a sweat doing this style of yoga, which focuses on stretching the fascia with long, gentle, sustained holds.
+This is the opposite of flow styles that stretch the muscles

-- Flo Niedhammer of Breathe and Flow has a couple of videos on yoga for fascia meridians https://www.youtube.com/watch?v=ztSttBz3EYo, as well as primal functional movement and yoga for BJJ.
+- Flo Niedhammer of Breathe and Flow—has a couple of videos on yoga for fascia meridians, as well as primal functional movement and yoga for BJJ.
 Flo is also certified in Anatomy Trains Structural Integration (see next resource).
-I align with Flo and his wife Bre's holistic approach to yoga, health, and life. https://www.youtube.com/@BreatheAndFlow
+I align with Flo and his wife Bre's holistic approach to yoga, health, and life

-- Anatomy Trains by Tom Myers is THE myofascial reference book and training used by many bodywork practitioners https://www.anatomytrains.com/
+- Anatomy Trains by Tom Myers—THE myofascial reference book and training used by many bodywork practitioners

-- The Stecco family from Padova, Italy, is THE authority on fascia.
+- The Stecco family from Padova, Italy—THE authority on fascia.
 Luigi Stecco was a pioneer in fascial manipulation.
-He has collaborated with his children, Carla and Antonio, to write several books and continue research on fascia https://www.fascialmanipulation.com/en/
+He has collaborated with his children, Carla and Antonio, to write several books and continue research on fascia

 Healthy Fascia, Healthy Body

-Fascia is a cornerstone of health and vitality, connecting every part of your body in an intricate web of support and communication.
-Neglecting fascia can lead to stiffness, pain, and poor posture, while caring for it can unlock greater mobility, hydration, and even immune resilience.
+Fascia connects every part of your body.
+Neglecting it can lead to stiffness, pain, and poor posture, while caring for it can improve mobility, hydration, and immune function.